 Investing as a teenager provides you with a significant financial advantage as you get older.
-You have more time than most investors to set aside funds for retirement, you can benefit more from compound interest, and you can even enjoy youth tax breaks.
+You have more time than most investors to set aside funds for retirement and start investing, you can benefit more from compound interest, and you can even enjoy youth tax breaks.

 Figuring out how to start investing as a minor can be difficult, but you can do it.
 But you will need help.
 Specifically, at the onset, you’ll need an adult you trust to help you set up and manage accounts.

 Let’s take a look at how to invest as a teenager.
 This full primer will go over everything you’ll need, from how to get started to the types of investments teenagers should consider to the best investments for teenagers.

 How Old Do You Have to Be to Invest in Stocks?

-Before you consider signing up for one of the best stock apps on the market and funding your account, you’ll need to ask yourself, “How old do you have to be to buy stocks?”
+Before you consider signing up for one of the best stock apps on the market and funding your account, you’ll need to ask yourself, “How old do you have to be to invest in stocks?”

-Minors can’t invest in the stock market by themselves, teenagers under 18 included in that group.
+Minors can’t invest in the market by themselves, teenagers under 18 included in that group.

 If you want to learn how to invest as a teenager or minor under the age of majority in your state, you should open a joint brokerage or custodial account through a number of the best investing apps for beginners.